goschtl/zope/zc.async/branches/dev/src/zc/async/README_2.txt

     - zc.twist
         Conveniences for working with Twisted and the ZODB

-    - zc.twisted
+    - twisted
-        A setuptools-friendly Twisted distribution, hopefully to be replaced with a normal Twisted distribution when it is ready.
+        The Twisted internet library.

     - ZConfig
         A general configuration package coming from the Zope project with which